 I began dancing at Clandon School of Dance at the age of 2 and have never looked back!
 Throughout my teenage years I became interested in musical theatre and auditioned for Surrey Youth Theatre where I performed for 4 years before later working backstage and choreographing for the company.

 After receiving one of very few full scholarships to dance college I trained full time under professionals from the industry and also began my teaching qualifications.
 During my time at college I became involved in various professional work including a solo in the televised Leeds City Varieties, and successfully auditioned as a dancer for Leeds city pantomime.
 Following this, I made my way to Egypt tourist resort Sharm El Sheikh to work as a professional dancer for 18 months before coming home to pursue my teaching career.

 Along with Tiffany Chipling, I took joint ownership of the dance school in 2019.

 I studied dance in Kent and performed in many shows and pantomimes, and first started teaching in my teens.
 My parents thought I should have a ‘proper job’, so I trained and worked as an architectural draughtswoman and an archaeologist/ illustrator based at Dover Castle.
 I returned to teaching ballet when we moved to Surrey and my daughter started classes at the Jeanne Bamforth School.
 I bought the Knaphill and New Haw schools in 1984.

 The original school goes back to the Second World War years when a young ballerina was unable to persue her professional career because of the war and so opened a ballet school.
-We have pupils who go into the dancing profession but most dance for the fun of it and sense of achievement.
-It gives me great joy to be part of so many peoples’ lives and to watch them develop into womanhood, many remaining friends.
+The dance school has pupils who go into the dancing profession but most dance for the fun of it and sense of achievement.
+It gave me great joy to be part of so many peoples’ lives and to watch them develop into adults, many remaining friends.